-In our modern world, feeling stressed and anxious has become commonplace.
-We have high-pressure roles in offices that push us to perform to the highest possible standards, and many people have to juggle a family and other commitments.
-These stressors can lead to mental burnout, which can be detrimental to your mental and physical health.
+In our modern world, feeling stressed and anxious has become common and it is good to know some tips for dealing with mental burnout.
+Having high-pressure jobs that push us to perform to the highest possible standards, and juggling family, work and other commitments can lead to mental burnout, which can be harmful to your mental and physical health.

 One of the best methods of dealing with possible mental burnout symptoms is to reach out to your friends and family.
 When you are on the road to mental burnout, you will likely feel helpless and alone, and reaching out to your family and friends can help to make you feel less lonely and unstable.

-The person you speak to does not need to provide you with a solution to your problems; they simply need to listen and provide support.
-If you feel that you are becoming overwhelmed and might reach a breaking point regardless of speaking to friends and loved ones, you should look for a mental burnout clinic in South Africa and seek professional help.
+The person you speak to does not need to provide you with a solution to your problems; they only need to listen and seek to understand.
+Suppose you feel that you are becoming overwhelmed and might reach a breaking point regardless of speaking to friends and loved ones.
+In that case, you should look for a mental burnout clinic in South Africa and seek professional help.
 Telling your friends how you are feeling will help you to feel less stressed and anxious.

 When daily stressors begin to build up, this can lead to a feeling of being burnt out.
-To avoid this, you should work on reducing the stressors that you have in your life.
-This includes both your work and personal life.
-You might find it difficult to identify your stressors; however, you can start with simple ones and move on from there.
+To avoid this, you should reduce the stressors you have in your work and personal life.
+You might find it challenging to identify your stressors; however, you can start with simple ones and move on from there.

-Some stressors might include unrealistic deadlines for projects at work, frequent scheduling conflicts, added responsibilities at home or at work, and a too-busy schedule.
-One stressor you could reduce is your schedule by taking on fewer projects at work or pencilling in time during the weekend to meditate.
-If you feel that your deadlines are too tight, speak to your project manager and ask for less work until you feel calmer and not as stressed.
+Some stressors might include unrealistic deadlines for projects at work, frequent scheduling conflicts, added responsibilities at home or work, and a too-busy schedule.
+One stressor you could reduce is your schedule by taking on fewer projects at work or pencilling in time during the weekend to relax and reflect.
+If you feel that your deadlines are too tight, speak to your manager and ask for less work until you feel calmer and not as stressed.

-This ties in with the point above and is equally as important.
+The setting of boundaries ties in with reducing stressors and is equally important.
 Setting boundaries can help immensely with decreasing your chances of experiencing mental burnout.
-You will need to learn how to say “no” to certain requests of your time so that you can say “yes” later to activities you enjoy pursuing.
+You will need to learn how to say “no” to some requests of your time so that you can say “yes” to more activities you enjoy.

 If you feel as though you are taking on too many projects at work, say no to the next one that comes your way, if you can.
 If you feel you are taking on too many responsibilities at home, you should address this with your family.
 Setting boundaries allows you to manage your stress levels better and create a better schedule.
 You can set aside time to take part in activities you genuinely enjoy.

 In our modern world, many people experience heightened levels of stress due to digital and electronic devices.
-These devices are filled with apps that send regular notifications, which can often lead to mental burnout due to people continuously needing to check their devices.
+These devices are filled with apps that send regular notifications, which can often lead to mental burnout.
+People continuously need to check their devices.
 This digital clutter also extends to the workplace, with overflowing email inboxes and messaging apps.

 To reduce your risk of experiencing mental burnout, you should spend some time on a digital decluttering project.
-Start by emptying your email inbox of all spam and unnecessary emails, then move on to removing or uninstalling any apps on your mobile device that you do not use.
-Disable any settings that send you constant notifications or popups, as these can add to your stress.
+Empty your email inbox of all spam and unnecessary emails, then remove or uninstall any apps on your mobile device that you do not use.
+Disable settings that send you constant notifications or popups, as these can add to your stress.
 Keeping your devices and inboxes clean and clutter-free can help to settle your mind.

 A practical method of fighting mental burnout is to look carefully at what you are putting into your body on a daily basis.
-The food that you eat can have a significant impact on your mood and energy levels and can even help to prevent feelings of mental stress.
+The food you eat can significantly impact your mood and energy levels and help prevent mental stress.
 By minimising sugar and refined carbohydrates, you can improve and maintain a positive mood.